AzonInc/Doorman/docs/en/changelog/firmware.md

    Migrated the `nuki_lock` component to the `improve-memory-footprint` branch.
 This update leverages Doorman-S3's PSRAM, potentially enhancing the overall performance of the `nuki_lock` component.

 ### 🚨 Breaking Changes
+- **Hexadecimal Command-String Length changed**
+   With the command parser now fixed, the hexadecimal string representation has been updated to correctly display the `Last Bus Command` sensor.

 - **Separate Event entities**
    [Skaronator](https://github.com/AzonInc/Doorman/pull/37) introduced separate event entities for each physical doorbell button.
    This enhancement enables event tracking on a per-button basis, providing more granular and precise support for doorbell interactions.